SophieDeBenedetto/action-cable-blog-post/README.md

 ### Building the Channel

 So far, we've used Action Cable to create a persistent connection, listening for any WebSocket requests on `ws://localhost:3000/cable`.
 This isn't enough to get our real-time messaging feature, however.
 We need to define a special Messages Channel and instruct the appropriate parts of our application to broadcast to and stream from this channel.
-Let's get started.

 #### Step 1: Define the Channel